 The annual report is to include a description of expenditures from the Housing Fund by category.
 As required, a description of expenditures from the Housing Fund by category is included as item 4 on Table 1.
 The amount attributable to housing monitoring and administrative costs is well below the current limit as required by Health and Safety Code 34176.1(a)(1).
-Fiscal year 2014-15, non-administrative expenditures from the Housing Fund included expenditures related to the acquisition of land for the Affirmed Housing Project located at 401 Sepulveda Boulevard.
-The project, currently under construction, is a 64 unit rental housing project for extremely low, very low and low income seniors.
+Fiscal year 2015-16, non-administrative expenditures from the Housing Fund were focused on the Neighborhood Pride Program.
+This program provides loans and/or grants for housing rehabilitation construction repair to homeowners whose incomes do not exceed 80 percent of median.